-(5)(A) "Data broker security breach" means an unauthorized acquisition or a reasonable belief of an unauthorized acquisition of more than one element
+(4)(A) "Data broker security breach" means an unauthorized acquisition or a reasonable belief of an unauthorized acquisition of more than one element of personal information maintained by a data broker when the personal information is not encrypted, redacted, or protected by another method that renders the information unreadable or unusable by an unauthorized person.

-(B) "Data broker security breach" does not include good faith but unauthorized acquisition of brokered personal information by an employee or agent of the data broker for a legitimate purpose of the data broker, provided that the brokered personal information is not used for a purpose unrelated to the data broker's business or subject to further unauthorized disclosure.
+(B) "Data broker security breach" does not include good faith but unauthorized acquisition of personal information by an employee or agent of the data broker for a legitimate purpose of the data broker, provided that the personal information is not used for a purpose unrelated to the data broker's business or subject to further unauthorized disclosure.

-(C) In determining whether brokered personal information has been acquired or is reasonably believed to have been acquired by a person without valid authorization, a data broker may consider the following factors, among others:

-(i) indications that the brokered personal information is in the physical possession and control of a person without valid authorization, such as a lost or stolen computer or other device containing brokered personal information;
+(C) In determining whether personal information has been acquired or is reasonably believed to have been acquired by a person without valid authorization, a data broker may consider the following factors, among others: (i) indications that the personal information is in the physical possession and control of a person without valid authorization, such as a lost or stolen computer or other device containing personal information;

-(ii) indications that the brokered personal information has been downloaded or copied;
+(ii) indications that the personal information has been downloaded or copied;

-(iii) indications that the brokered personal information was used by an unauthorized person, such as fraudulent accounts opened or instances of identity theft reported; or
+(iii) indications that the personal information was used by an unauthorized person, such as fraudulent accounts opened or instances of identity theft reported; or

-(iv) that the brokered personal information has been made public.
+(iv) that the personal information has been made public.

-(3)(6) "Data collector" may include the State, State agencies, political subdivisions of the State, public and private universities, privately and publicly held corporations, limited liability companies, financial institutions, retail operators, and any other entity that, means a person who, for any purpose, whether by automated collection or otherwise, handles, collects, disseminates, or otherwise deals with nonpublic personal information personally identifiable information, and includes the State, State agencies, political subdivisions of the State, public and private universities, privately and publicly held corporations, limited liability companies, financial institutions, and retail operators.
+(3)(5) "Data collector" may include the State, State agencies, political subdivisions of the State, public and private universities, privately and publicly held corporations, limited liability companies, financial institutions, retail operators, and any other entity that, means a person who, for any purpose, whether by automated collection or otherwise, handles, collects, disseminates, or otherwise deals with nonpublic personal information personally identifiable information, and includes the State, State agencies, political subdivisions of the State, public and private universities, privately and publicly held corporations, limited liability companies, financial institutions, and retail operators.

-(4)(7) "Encryption" means use of an algorithmic process to transform data into a form in which the data is rendered unreadable or unusable without use of a confidential process or key.
+(4)(6) "Encryption" means use of an algorithmic process to transform data into a form in which the data is rendered unreadable or unusable without use of a confidential process or key.